madanhui/Hackerhunt_react/README.md

-On-going

 ```
-a copycat application of the famous tech news website for advanced react and scss practice made from scratch.
+a copycat application of the famous tech news website for advanced react and scss made from scratch.
 ```

 ## Features.